StefDegiorgi/Immobilien/README.md

 # Immobilien
-This is a website about real estate prices and all the factors that can affect a price.
+This is a old website that I made a long time ago about real estate prices and all the factors that can affect a price.
 The factors have been divided and described in three different topics.

 ## Link to the Website